Riley-Py/PersonalWebsite-2.0/README.md

 2. Learning web development
 3. It's fun to configure it yourself and make it original

-NOTE: Currently doing a rework behind the scenes.
-Expect the new website to come out sometime today!

 ## Log: August 1st, 2023

 Made a huge update to the website, by doing some refactoring, but also updating a bunch of stuff to get the website up to speed.
+Check out the new update if you haven't!